 Overheating is bad for your Samsung TV or any other TV.
-To help your Samsung TV from overheating and stop turning off, you should reduce the values for your video settings and turn off the TV yourself when it isn’t in use.
+To stop your Samsung TV from overheating and stop turning off, you should reduce the values for your video settings and turn off the TV yourself when it isn’t in use.

 10. Your Samsung TV remote may be misplaced

 Although quite funny and unlikely, the remote to your Samsung TV may have been misplaced, and by some unconscious movements, the power button is turning off and on, thereby causing your TV to turn off by itself.
 It could be right under the couch you are seated on, and as you stand and sit, you are indeliberately controlling it.

 Samsung TV Keeps Turning Off Every 4 – 5 Seconds

 A worst-case scenario would be your Samsung tv turning off every few seconds.
 As with every piece of technology, there could be several causes of this problem.
 Some common causes and fixes include:

 - Power supply Issues: Check that your TV is getting enough power.
 Unplug it and connect to another outlet if possible.

 The Anynet + (HDMI-CEC) feature might be turned ON: Anynet+ allows users to control an external device connected with their remote control.
 To turn it off, press the Home button on your TV remote control.
 Next, navigate and select Settings > General.
 Select External Device Manager, and then select Anynet+ (HDMI-CEC) to turn it off.